ea42gh/linear-algebra-notebooks/Notes/LinAlg/Rayleigh Quotients.md

+RayleighQuotients.ipynb

-RayleighQuotients.ipynb:    # 1.
-Computing the Eigenvalue Given an Eigenvector
+# 1. Computing the Eigenvalue Given an Eigenvector
-RayleighQuotients.ipynb:    # 2.
-Rayleigh Quotient Definition and Theorem
+# 2. Rayleigh Quotient Definition and Theorem
-RayleighQuotients.ipynb:    # 3.
-Numerical Computations
+# 3. Numerical Computations
-RayleighQuotients.ipynb:    ## 3.1 Gradient of the Rayleigh Quotient
+## 3.1 Gradient of the Rayleigh Quotient
-RayleighQuotients.ipynb:    ## 3.2 Power Method
+## 3.2 Power Method